-Sankofa Celebration (invitation only)
+Sankofa Celebration (by invitation only)

-Watson College of Education Atrium
+Education Building Atrium

 Each Semester we honor graduating African Americans with a celebration we call Senior Sankofa.
 The Sankofa Graduation Ceremony was established in 1999 by the African American Graduate Association (AAGA) and the Upperman African American Cultural Center.
 Sankofa is a West African word in the Akan language meaning "wisdom in learning from the past to build for the future" and symbolizes an African rite of passage.
 The Sankofa Graduation Ceremony is a reception celebrating African American success at UNCW.